 Comments on IMpower010

-Julie R. Gralow, MD, FACP, FASCO, ASCO Chief Medical Officer and Executive Vice President, said: “New checkpoint inhibitors have changed the landscape for the treatment of NSCLC.
+Julie R. Gralow, MD, FACP, FASCO, ASCO Chief Medical Officer and Executive Vice President, commented on these study findings: “New checkpoint inhibitors have changed the landscape for the treatment of NSCLC.
 The first approval was for ipilimumab in metastatic melanoma in 2010.
 Since then, several checkpoint inhibitors have been approved for other cancers.
 Most target PD-1/PD-L1.
 The first approval of a checkpoint inhibitor in metastatic lung cancer was in 2014.”

 Julie R. Gralow, MD, FACP, FASCO